RareDevs/Rare/README.md

 ## Contributing
 There are more options to contribute.
-- If you can Python and PyQt you can implement new Features.
+- If you can Python and PyQt you can implement new Features (Some ideas are in Projects).
 - If you are a designer, you can add Stylesheets or create a logo or a banner
-- You can translate the application
+- You can translate the application in your language

 **Note:** Pull Requests please to "dev" branch